 Language barrier in Libya

-The language barrier (Arabic is the official language) can be the cause of a good deal of consternation and confusion.
+With Arabic being the official language, the language barrier can be the cause of a good deal of consternation and confusion.
 However, expats will find that people do speak some English and are eager to practice their skills.